Verba Maximus

 Verba Maximus (abbreviated VM) is the annual literary festival of BITS Pilani, Hyderabad Campus.
-It is one of the 4 fests (Controversial) conducted in the college, the other 3 being Atmos, Pearl and Arena.
+It is one of the 4 fests conducted in the college, the other 3 being Atmos, Pearl and Arena.
 It is a national event, held usually in the last weeks of January or the first week of February.
 Regional rounds, preceding the main fest in Hyderabad, are generally conducted in major metropolitan cities like Bengaluru, Chennai, Delhi, Hyderabad, Jaipur, Kolkata, Mumbai, Vijayawada and Visakhapatnam and feature events like Just a Minute (JAM), spell bee, and debate.

 History

 Eight editions of the fest have been conducted over the years, the latest of which was held over 19–21 January 2018.
-The multi-lingual fest is organised by English Language Activities Society (ELAS), Journal Club and Hindi Tarang, which are student organisations at BITS Pilani, Hyderabad Campus.
+The multi-lingual fest is organised by the English Language Activities Society (ELAS), Journal Club and Hindi Tarang, which are student organisations at BITS Pilani, Hyderabad Campus.
 The first edition of the fest took place in 2011, less than three years after the campus became fully operational.